paweljasinski/lazy-passwords/README.md

 avrdude done.
 Thank you.
 ```

 At this moment, you can no longer update anything using Arduino GUI.
-The avrdude will happy read content of flash and EEPROM but content will be all 0xFF.
+The avrdude will happy read content of flash and EEPROM but all you will find is garbage.

-### restore unprotected operation
+#### restore unprotected operation
 The only way to reverse conent of the lock register is to issue chip erase command.
 The chip erase command wipes out content of flash and EEPROM (if the EESAVE bit is inactive).

 ```